-The most popular Korean last names are Kim, Lee, and Park, which together make up the names of about half the Korean ethnic population.
+The most popular Korean last names are monosyllabic — like Kim, Lee, and Park — which together make up the names of about half the Korean ethnic population.
 And if you’re wondering what the top Korean last names are and their meanings, you’re not alone.
 According to the latest search information available, that query is searched for nearly 19,000 times a month.
-We’ve compiled a list of these and others, complete with their Hangul characters, so that you know the possible meaning behind them.
+We’ve compiled a list of these and others, complete with their Hangul characters, (which is the Korean phonetic alphabet) so that you know the possible meaning behind them.

 If you’re interested in the last names and meanings of other countries, check out our package on last names from around the world.
 See how many you recognize: Irish, French, Russian, Spanish, Mexican, Brazilian, Portuguese, Italian, and African last names, among others.